Consciousness is the perception1 of the purpose of life. Intelligence is the ability to successfully fulfill that purpose.

 Spiritual Intelligence.
 A successful fulfillment of the purpose of the Human mind might seem like a piety-in-the-sky goal: the capacity for a sense of responsibility to, and communion with, people never met, all living beings, and the earth.
 The practiced, habituated behaviors of the reptilian mind have become healing skills for tending the environment, comforting the suffering, and mending the broken.
 Human-minded individuals expand the old mammalian mind’s emotional intelligence to feel compassion for all creatures, not only members of their group.
 They use the knowledge gained through their new mammalian mind to promote a state of peace for people14 at all levels of personal and social organization.

-Humans seek opportunities to hone the skills at all levels of consciousness needed for success in the spiritual life: patience, compassion, tolerance, and respectfulness, among others.
+Humans seek opportunities to hone the skills at all levels of consciousness needed for success in the spiritual life: patience, compassion, forgiveness, and respectfulness, among others.
 Humans take every opportunity to pass on those skills to others.
 Spiritual success is the only meaningful measure of intelligence for the life of a Human being.
 We profiled Siddhartha Gautama as an example of Human-mindedness.